mateoconlechuga/blog/content/about.md

 Hello, my name is Matt Waltz!
 I go by [**MateoConLechuga**](https://github.com/mateoconlechuga) online, hence the name of the site.
 I enjoy embedded systems, hardware design, and cybersecurity - but you can usually find me in the mountains.
+This is where I host the pictures I've taken of some of my adventures.
 I am currently employed in Boise Idaho as a Research Engineer for Idaho Scientific designing cryptography cores and reverse engineering computer systems.

 In my free time I love to hike, rock climb, ski, and ice skate - as long as I am moving I am happy!